dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Seeing a murder on television can … help work off one’s antagonisms.
-And if you haven’t any antagonisms, the commercials will give you some.
+  All our dreams can come true, if we have the courage to pursue them.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
 ## 🌟 Experiences (889 days)